orsonteodoro/gcf2/README.md

 Step 6 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build process.
 If breakage is encountered, you can restore parts from this /bak image.
-You may also use an unpacked stage3 tarball or copied image of / instead of emerging @system again.
+You may also use an unpacked stage 3 tarball or a copied image of / instead of emerging @system again.
 CFI will tell you the library or program that caused the CFI violation, all you need to do is replace that exe or lib from /bak.
-Also, you should have the rescue CD in case coreutils (cp) or bash breaks.
+Also, you should have the rescue CD in case of failure with broken system apps (like bash).
 6a and 6c have an advantage of less likely having SOVERSION (or library version) compatibility issues.
 6b can be used if using mostly stable versions and not keyworded ones.

 It is recommended in steps 13-17 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits